aheckmann/greadme/README.md

 - .markdown

-The default port is `8124` and the default host is `localhost`.
+The default port is `8124` and the default host is `0.0.0.0`.
 You can change these settings by passing the `--port` and `--host` option.
 For example:

-    $ greadme --host 0.0.0.0 --port 7220
+    $ greadme --host 127.0.0.0 --port 7220

 ## Notes